-However, mobile website is specifically designed for smartphones and will display better and load more quickly.
+However, a mobile website is specifically designed for smartphones and will display better and load more quickly.

 Would you rather limit the future growth of your business to save cost since responsive website helps you cut cost?

-Responsive website is good when you do not need to include a lot of page text, many products, or require large tables of information.
-But, mobile website is fine when you want to target desktop computers and mobile devices separately.
+A responsive website is good when you do not need to include a lot of page text, many products, or require large tables of information.
+But, the mobile website is fine when you want to target desktop computers and mobile devices separately.

 Responsive Website isn’t better than Mobile Website

-To cut the long story very short, responsive website works fine for a small business which needs to upload few web pages.
-While mobile website does great for a sophisticated business, like ecommerce, that wants to target specific devices to achieve better user experience and better SEO performance.
+To cut the long story very short, the responsive website works fine for a small business which needs to upload a few web pages.
+While the mobile website does great for a sophisticated business, like e-commerce, that wants to target specific devices to achieve better user experience and better SEO performance.

 And so, the choice remains yours entirely.
-Choose this day which website you want, responsive website or mobile website?
+Choose which website you want, responsive website or mobile website?